This post has been sponsored by Duracell Coppertop Batteries but the opinions expressed are my own and are not influenced by their sponsorship.

-Preparedness is the key element in this.
-We pay great attention to the weather and check the predictions on the computer each morning and evening.
-We have to, as a winter storm can leave us snow bound and powerless for 4-5 days, and a heavy summer thunderstorm front can leave us without power for a day or more.
-So when I hear that a severe storm is coming in like today, I head out to Walmart to stock up on the things we will need.
-The grandkids are visiting and we need to make this a good time even if the power goes out.
-I recheck our emergency stores taking note of what we need, for food, equipment, and entertainment if the worst scenario happens, and make a shopping list.
-When I get to Walmart, I am a woman on a mission.
-First on my list is fresh batteries.
+We have a series of thunderstorms coming through this afternoon so I’ll take you shopping with me.
+When I get to the store I am a woman on a mission.
+Always on my list are fresh batteries.
 It seems that my emergency supply always gets raided by the family.
-I grab a few candles….
-I love the ambiance of candlelight in the evening.
-It makes a power outage seem more like an event than an ordeal!
+I also grab a few candles….
+I love the ambiance of candlelight in the evening and it makes a power outage seem more like an event than an ordeal!
 I grab a battery operated lantern (our last one got broken on a camping trip) and a new flashlight (never have enough).
-When I’m done with the necessities I had to get some fun stuff – our playing cards are really worn so I grab a new pack, and the half of the checkers have been replaced with bottle caps so I grab a new checkerboard.
-And I give in to the kids wanting electronics and pick up a new electronic game – Bop It Tetris (hmmm, even comes with Duracell batteries with it)!
-Time to head to the checkout and get home before the front of thunderstorms comes through.
+When I’m done with the necessities I get some fun stuff – our playing cards are really worn so I grab a new pack.
+Half of the checkers set have been replaced with bottle caps so I grab a new checkers game.
+And I give in to the kids being obsessed with electronics and pick up a new electronic game – Bop It Tetris (hmmm, even comes with Duracell batteries with it)!
+Time to head to the checkout, then the grocery store and get home before the front of thunderstorms comes through.

 Communication with the outside world is vital so keeping our smartphones up and running is hugely important.
 There are a number of smartphone apps that we use during a stormy situation like Weatherbug, Spark, NOAA Radio, and Google Maps.
 Having that extra power to keep the lines of communication open with the outside world is very reassuring.
 When all other recharging options run out, we can always use the Duracell Power Inverter to recharge our phone, our Kindle, and our laptop from our car.
 We use this incredibly handy device on camping trips to inflate air mattresses, provide power for small hand tools.
 It makes “roughing it’ a lot easier.